How to install mkusb in Debian

 sudo apt-get update

 and install mkusb, mkusb-nox and/or usb-pack-efi, so run this command line

 and/or the following command lines

-sudo apt-get install mkusb-nox # text-mode version sudo apt-get install usb-pack-efi # only to install persistent live drives sudo apt-get install dus # general version provided with dialog menus for text mode sudo apt-get install guidus # dus with a GUI interface and zenity menus
+sudo apt-get install mkusb-plug # with the plug-in method to identify the target device sudo apt-get install usb-pack-efi # only to install persistent live drives sudo apt-get install dus # general version provided with dialog menus for text mode sudo apt-get install guidus # dus with a GUI interface and zenity menus